 The BMW 2 Series Active Tourer measures-up at 4,354mm long and 1,555mm high.
 That makes it almost identical to the Golf SV.
 The seven-seat 2 Series Gran Tourer is 4,556mm long.

 Unlike the Citroen C4 Picasso, the Active Tourer doesn’t have three individual rear seats.
 It’s a conventional bench arrangement and as the BMW is a little shorter than both the Golf SV and B-Class there’s slightly less knee room.
 There’s still enough space to fit three adults and the high roofline means there is a good amount of headroom, though.

-The automatic tailgate is standard across the range and opens up 468 litres of space.
-You'll lose 68-litres if you opt for the plug-in 225xe, which boasts a still decent 400 litres due to batteries mounted beneath the floor.
+The automatic tailgate is standard across the range and opens up 468 litres of space - less than SUV alternatives like the BMW X1, and less than the more conventional 3 Series Touring.
+That number drops another 68-litres if you opt for the plug-in 225xe, which is compromised by the extra battery mounted beneath the floor.

 The electrically folding rear seats can be dropped at the flick of a switch and increase capacity to 1,510 litres on the standard car.
 Again, the hybrid is slightly smaller, at 1,350 litres.

 Although badged as a BMW, the 2 Series Active Tourer shares little in common with the rest of the BMW line-up – apart from its bigger brother the Gran Tourer.

 It’s based on a stretched version of the MINI platform and is front-wheel drive, so it’s not a combination we’ve seen before from the German manufacturer.
 However, while the format is unusual for BMW, there’s not much new on the engineering/technology front and individual components are pretty well tried and tested – whether by MINI or elsewhere in the BMW range.